romanakhatun/B12-A5-Emergency-Hotline/README.md

    - **step-2**: document.getElementById("container").appendChild(newDiv); → Place div inside parent.

 #### 3. What is Event Bubbling and how does it work?
 Ans: **Event Bubbling**: When an event occurs on a child element, it propagates step by step from parent → grandparent → document.
-Example: when a button is clicked, the event goes to the parent div.
+Ex. when a button is clicked, the event goes to the parent div.

 #### 4. What is Event Delegation in JavaScript?
 Why is it useful?
 Ans: **Event Delegation**: Handling the event of a child element by setting an event listener on the parent element.
 Useful because →
 - If there are many child elements, you don't have to set a separate event for each.
 - It works even if a new element is added to the future.

+#### 5. What is the difference between preventDefault() and stopPropagation() methods?
+Ans:
+  - **preventDefault()**: Stops the default browser action.
+Ex.
+Stop reloading on form submit.
+  -  **stopPropagation()**: Stops the event from bubbling up to parent elements.
+Ex.
+Preventing a parent element’s event handler from running when a child element is clicked.